adm077/git_assignment_HeroVired/README.md

 git lfs track my_large_file.bin

-- Added, committed, and pushed the binary files to the repository. git add *.bin git commit -m "Added binary files" git push
+- Added, committed, and pushed the binary files to the repository. git add *.bin, git commit -m "Added binary files", git push,

-Cloned the repository on another machine to verify that the binary files are downloaded correctly.
+- Cloned the repository on another machine to verify that the binary files are downloaded correctly.

 ## Task 3 - Geometry-Calculator